The Salus University 2015+ Strategic Plan

-The 2015+ Salus University Strategic Plan advances the next chapter in an institutional planning process that began in the late 1970s and has resulted in the transformation of the single purpose Pennsylvania College of Optometry, which was founded in 1919, to a specialized graduate health professions University that currently enrolls over 1100 students in its four Colleges and thirteen graduate and professional degree programs.
+The 2015+ Salus University Strategic Plan is the next chapter in an institutional planning process that began in the late 1970s and has resulted in the transformation of the single purpose Pennsylvania College of Optometry, which was founded in 1919, to a specialized graduate health professions University that currently enrolls over 1100 students in its four Colleges and thirteen graduate and professional degree programs.

 While the attainment of university status was the capstone event of the 2005-2010 Strategic Plan, much of the growth in academic programs resulted from the most recent 2010-2015 Strategic Plan, “Engineering a New University,” which added Public Health, Biomedicine, Occupational Therapy and, most recently, Speech-Language Pathology degree programs.

-At the outset of the planning process, the University conducted an extensive environmental scan of all of its constituents, including students, faculty, alumni, preceptors, members of University Board of Trustees, and College advisory boards, as well as thought leaders in both higher education and healthcare.
-Two overarching themes emerged from the scanning process, the first being the need to consolidate the gains achieved over the past decade of unprecedented growth, the second to prepare the University and its graduates to assume an active and prominent role in the nation’s changing healthcare delivery system.
+At the outset of the current planning process, the University conducted an extensive environmental scan of all of its constituents, including students, faculty, alumni, preceptors, members of University Board of Trustees, and College advisory boards, as well as thought leaders in both higher education and healthcare.
+Two overarching themes emerged from the scanning process, the first being the need to consolidate the gains achieved over the past decade of unprecedented growth, the second being to prepare the University and its graduates to take an active and prominent role in the nation’s changing healthcare delivery system.